Immagoeat/evanslibcsharp/README.md

 # Evan's Library to C#
 Evanslib for C# is a great, more user-friendly way to code in C# The github will be more updated than the NuGet page, may be unstable or crash.
-Next version is being worked on and will include 'FindX' and 'FindMultiX' functions.
-These can find a missing value in an equasion.
-FindX is in the 1.2.1-pre and FindMultiX still doesn't work.
-If a version is skipped, there was an issue with it.

 # Versions